yahyahfd/Maljae/README.md

 Imagine that you have a fixed number of teachers to supervise the programming projects of a bunch of students.
 Students are regrouped into small teams and each teacher can supervise a limited number of teams.
-In addition, imagine that each teacher only supervises a specific programming task, and that the students sometimes prefer some tasks over others.
+In addition, imagine that each teacher only supervises a limited number of programming tasks, and that the students sometimes prefer some tasks over others.
 How to assign teams to each teacher to optimize the students happiness?
 That's what `maljae` solves.